-The National Coordinating Body on Non-discrimination, established by the Government in 2018, continued to operate.
+The National Coordinating Body on Non-discrimination, established by the Government in 2018, continued to operate in 2020.
 This body was established for the purposes of monitoring the situation with non-discrimination and the implementation of all the relevant laws and policies in this area.
 The main coordinator in this body is the Minister of Labour and Social Policy (MLSP).
 No official report has been released as part of the work of the body yet, but it seems to be active and working regularly.

 The MLSP is tasked with coordinating issues on anti-discrimination on the grounds covered in this report, as well as on other grounds mentioned in national legislation.
-There is a department for equal opportunities, as well as a deputy minister tasked with non-discrimination issues.
+There is a department for equal opportunities, as well as a deputy minister tasked with nondiscrimination issues.
 Aside from this ministry, several other executive departments of Government also have duties that touch upon anti-discrimination on the grounds covered in this report.
 The inter-ministerial body on human rights, based within the Ministry of Foreign Affairs, is tasked with, inter alia, strengthening coordination of all the activities of the ministries and other Government bodies with competences in human rights.
-One of the ministers without portfolio is tasked with coordination of all Government activities pertaining to Roma (until 2015, the Decade of Roma Inclusion 2005-2015 and, after that, the Strategy on Roma).
-There are also coordinating bodies tasked with monitoring the implementation of strategic documents related in part to the discrimination grounds that are the subject of this report, notably those on disability and age.

-The 'National Strategy on Equality and Non-discrimination (2016-2020)' was adopted in 2016.
-It has the same general goals as its predecessor, the 2012-2015 'National Strategy on Equal Opportunities and Non-Discrimination on Grounds of Ethnicity, Age, Mental and Physical Disability and Gender,' which are: advancing the legal framework for equality and non-discrimination; strengthening the capacities and advancing the work and cooperation of the institutional mechanisms for prevention and protection against discrimination and promotion of equal treatment; raising awareness in recognising forms of discrimination; and promoting the concepts of non-discrimination and equal opportunities.
+The 'National Strategy on Equality and Non-discrimination (2016-2020)' was adopted in 2016 and expired in 2020.
+It had the same general goals as its predecessor, the 2012-2015 'National Strategy on Equal Opportunities and Non-Discrimination on Grounds of Ethnicity, Age, Mental and Physical Disability and Gender,' which were: advancing the legal framework for equality and non-discrimination; strengthening the capacities and advancing the work and cooperation of the institutional mechanisms for prevention and protection against discrimination; and promotion of equal treatment; raising awareness in recognising forms of discrimination; and promoting the concepts of non-discrimination and equal opportunities.
 The introduction of the strategy states that it was prepared on the basis of an evaluation of the implementation of the previous strategy which, according to the text, found that the strategy had had a positive role in the development of non-discrimination policy in the country.
-This evaluation has not been published.
+This evaluation was never published.

-Unlike its predecessor, the new strategy focuses on fields, rather than grounds.
-Moreover, compared to the previous document, it includes a reference to 'LGBTI' people in the mission of the strategy.
-Specifically, the strategy's mission is:
+The strategy focused on fields, rather than grounds.
+It included a reference to 'LGBTI' people in the mission of the strategy.
+Specifically, the strategy's mission was: